 Culture Nature There are no specific policies to give heritage a function in the life of communities.
 There are no specific policies to give heritage a function in the life of communities but this is being achieved on an ad hoc basis.
-There are specific policies to give heritage a function in the life of communities but there are some deficiencies in their implementation. × × There are specific policies to give heritage a function in the life of communities that are effectively implemented.
+There are specific policies to give heritage a function in the life of communities but there are some deficiencies in their implementation. × There are specific policies to give heritage a function in the life of communities that are effectively implemented. ×

+5.10.
+Examples of specific policies giving heritage a function in the life of communities

+5.10.1 - Please provide examples of specific policies that give heritage a function in the life of communities

+The Department of Antiquities developed the "Regulations for Archaeological Sites Use" which contributed to integrating the sites into the function of local communities.
+Wadi Rum: there is a policy for full participatory of the local community in the management of the site and the development of the management plan of the site, the site provides alternative livelihood for locals to strengthen their protection f the site.

-- 5.10.
-Examples of specific policies giving heritage a function in the life of communities - 5.10.1 Please provide examples of specific policies that give heritage a function in the life of communities Ministerial Resolution 981-2011.
-Spiritual Guides and Sacred Areas - 5.11.
-Integration of the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies - 5.11.1 How effectively does your State Party integrate the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies?
+5.11.
+Integration of the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies

+5.11.1 - How effectively does your State Party integrate the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies?

 Protecting biological and cultural diversity and providing ecosystem services and benefits.
 Some Strengthening resilience to natural hazards and climate change.
 Some Contributing to inclusion and equality.
-Not applicable Enhancing the quality of life and well-being.
-Not applicable Respecting, protecting and promoting human rights.
-Not applicable Respecting, consulting and involving indigenous peoples and local communities.
-Some Achieving gender equality.
-Some Ensuring growth, employment, income and livelihoods.
-Some Promoting economic investment and quality tourism.
-Not applicable Strengthening capacity-building, innovation and local entrepreneurship.
-Not applicable Ensuring conflict prevention.
+Some Enhancing the quality of life and well-being.
+Some Respecting, protecting and promoting human rights.
+Limited Respecting, consulting and involving indigenous peoples and local communities.
+High Achieving gender equality.
+Limited Ensuring growth, employment, income and livelihoods.
+High Promoting economic investment and quality tourism.
+Some Strengthening capacity-building, innovation and local entrepreneurship.
+High Ensuring conflict prevention.
 Not applicable Protecting heritage during conflict.
 Not applicable Promoting conflict resolution.
 Not applicable Contributing to post-conflict recovery.
 Not applicable Other (please specify).
 Not applicable If 'Other' applies, please specify